209 Lafayette Street

 History – Renaissance Renaissance began promoting revitalization in New Bethlehem and the Redbank Valley area in 2006.
 Efforts got underway in 2007 to support the conversion of the Pittsburgh-Shawmutt corridor to trails with official railbanking of the corridor to maintain it for future use should the railroad wish to return.
 Renaissance worked and solicited support of other organizations to have the corridor included in the Clarion County Greenways plan and to have New Bethlehem included as a model trail town.
 Both those efforts were successful.

-The last train went through New Bethlehem in November 2007 and tracks and ties were pulled up thereafter.
+The last train went through New Bethlehem on November 5, 2007 and tracks and ties were pulled up as the last train went through.
 The railroad stipulated that the corridor is for non-motorized use only.
-The Allegheny Valley Land Trust was able to purchase the corridor in late June 2010 and is assisting local volunteers in the corridor’s development.
+The Allegheny Valley Land Trust was able to purchase the corridor in late June 2010 and assisted local volunteers of the Redbank Valley Trails Association, the current owner, in the corridor’s development.

 Planning – Renaissance applied and was awarded a grant from the PA Wilds for installation of a welcome sign which was installed in May 2010 on Route 66 as you enter the Borough from Clarion.
 New Bethlehem Borough, with support from Redbank Renaissance and other community groups, was able to obtain a grant later in 2010 from the Northwest Commission Block Grant Program and DCNR for trail town planning.
 Mackin Engineering Company of Pittsburgh, in consultation with Cathy McCollom of McCollom Development Strategies, was selected in late October 2010 and began work in November 2010.
 Work on the study was completed in July 2011.
 Mackin Engineering was also selected for a Feasibility/Planning Study Grant to New Bethlehem Borough and the Allegheny Valley Land Trust on the trail to run concurrently with the trail town study.
 That study was also completed in July 2011 and made recommendations on the trail from the Allegheny River to Brookville.
 New Bethlehem and Redbank Renaissance invited other communities in the area to participate and model their trail town development on New Bethlehem’s plan to encourage regional development and revitalization.
 Redbank Renaissance follows the PA Main Street and Trail Town Program organizational style.
 Trail Town Manual (PDF)